uni-tue-kn/P4TG/README.md

 - P4TG (v2.3.0) supports the Intel Tofino 2 with up to 4 Tb/s
 - P4TG (v2.3.2) supports IPv6, SRv6 (Tofino 2 only), many bug fixes, and a dark mode
 - P4TG (v2.3.3) bug fixes and dependency updates
-- P4TG (v2.4.0) live RTT histogram and percentile support
+- P4TG (v2.4.0) Automated testing, live RTT histogram and percentile support

 See [Changelog](./CHANGELOG.md) for a full changelog.